Fire Safety

 Open Burning

-Jefferson County Public Health issues open burning permits for agricultural and forest management burning located at 6400 feet or above only.
+Open burning includes the burning of tree slash for forest mitigation.
+Jefferson County Public Health issues open burning permits for agricultural and forest management burning located at 6400 feet or above.

 In addition, most fire departments have restrictions that allow for open burning only when snow cover is present.
-Contact your local fire protection district for specific requirements.
+Contact coniferfire.org for specific requirements.